Chances of getting into Brown University

 What are the SAT requirements for students to be admitted to Brown University?

 Brown University typically requires applicants to be in the top 2 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1450 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1380.
 The estimated average SAT composite for admitted freshman is 1520 out of 1600.
+The school ranks #1 in Rhode Island for highest average SAT composite score.
 55 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|